miklevin/MikeLev.in/_posts/2023-02-14-secure-a-home-server-for-ai-at-home.md

 headline: "Gain Tech Literacy: Setting Up a Home Server for AI"
 description: I'm encouraging people to gain tech literacy by setting up a home server for AI.
 I'm offering advice on how to do this, including using Microsoft Word or Google Docs, Linux, Python, vim, git, Edge, htmx, and a lightweight JavaScript framework like Alpine.
 I'm also discussing Microsoft's Prometheus model and the GPT3 ChatGI, and how to set up a server to help kickstart creating content.
 keywords: Home Server, AI, Tech Literacy, Microsoft Word, Google Docs, Linux, Python, vim, git, Edge, htmx, JavaScript, Alpine, Prometheus Model, GPT3 ChatGI, FOSS SEO Software
-categories: javascript, git, linux, python, ai, vim
+categories: git, ai, vim, javascript, python, linux
 layout: post
 ---